Shun1124/BScACS-Major-Project-Prototype/README.md

 ### Backend (C++ Monitoring System)
 - **main.cpp**: Starts the monitoring process, creates threads to monitor multiple registry keys, and initializes the user settings and alert systems.

-- **regsitryKey.h**: Defines the structure and attributes of the registry keys that will be monitored.
+- **registryKey.h**: Defines the structure and attributes of the registry keys that will be monitored.

 - **registryKeys.cpp**: Implements the logic for loading and accessing the registry keys being monitored.